 Homework will be distributed every Tuesday and needs to be returned on the following Monday.

-An overview of the type and quantity of homework which will be set for each year group can be found on the next page.
+An overview of the type and quantity of homework which will be set for each year group can be found in the link below to our homework grid.
 The school has carefully considered the appropriate balance of homework for the different age groups and to ensure that the setting and marking of homework does not hinder the planning and organisation of quality learning experiences for the children.
-The homework book will include the following;
+The homework book will include the following: * appropriate timings for each piece of work set* how teachers will acknowledge and mark pupils work* useful tips and advice for parents to support their pupils learning at home

 Holiday homework ideas may be set by the teacher.
 For those who wish to maintain a regular routine we recommend trips to library for reading, the keeping of a holiday diary or scrap book and working on current maths targets or tables.